-- Full-time Cosmetology program students are required to be in attendance a minimum of 6.5 hours per day, Tuesday Friday plus 8 hours on Saturday for a total of 34 hours per week.
-Part-time Cosmetology program students are required to be in attendance 4.5 hours per day, Tuesday Thursday plus 8 hours on Saturday for a total of 21.5 hours per week.
-Cosmetology Instructor program students are required to be in attendance 15 hours per week, 8 hours on Mondays and 3.5 hours on Wednesdays and Fridays. - Holidays such as Thanksgiving, December 24 and 25, and New Year's Day will be set according to the calendar each year.
-Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
-Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
-Students should communicate with their instructor if they have not had lunch by 1:30 PM.
-Night students will also take a 30 minute for dinner. - Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 15 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 15 minutes must sign the sign-out sheet. - c.
+- 1 Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
+Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
+Students who leave school premises for less than 10 minutes must clock out on the time clock. - c.
 Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 3 Students may not clock in or out for another student. - Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+Students will not receive credit for the time they fail to clock in/out for lunch. - 3 Students may not clock in or out for another student. - Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.